hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 The Devas lived on grains and vegetables, were civilised, dwelt in villages, towns, and gardens, and wore woven clothing.
-The Asuras (The terms "Devas" and "Asuras" are used here in the sense in which they occur in the Gitâ (XVI), i.e. races in which the Daivi (divine) or the Âsuri (non-divine) traits preponderate.) dwelt in the hills and mountains, deserts or on the sea-shores, lived on wild animals, and the roots and fruits of the forests, and on what cereals they could get from
+The Asuras (The terms "Devas" and "Asuras" are used here in the sense in which they occur in the Gitā (XVI), i.e. races in which the Daivi (divine) or the Âsuri (non-divine) traits preponderate.) dwelt in the hills and mountains, deserts or on the sea-shores, lived on wild animals, and the roots and fruits of the forests, and on what cereals they could get from